tjdwill/cpp-notes/basics/const-correctness.md

 };
 ```

 Note where I wrote the `const` keywords.
-For member functions, the keyword comes after the
+For member functions, the keyword comes **after** the
 function parameter list. `const` attaches to whatever is immediately left of it.
-If nothing is on its
+If nothing is on
-left, it attaches to its immediate right.
-For consistency's sake, I employ *East-style const* in which I only write `const` to the right of whatever it is describing.
-I find this method more intuitive and easier to decipher.
+its left, it attaches to its immediate right.
+For consistency's sake, I employ *East-style const* in
+which I only write `const` to the right of whatever it is describing.
+I find this method more
+intuitive and easier to decipher.

-Take a look at [the following article on East/West const](https://ianyepan.github.io/posts/cpp-const/) to learn the difference between the two.
+Take a look at [the following article on East/West
+const](https://ianyepan.github.io/posts/cpp-const/) to learn the difference between the two.
 Regardless of what you (or your workteam) chooses, be consistent.

 ## A note on mutability

-Sometimes, we actually *do* want to modify something within a const member function (ex.
+Sometimes, we actually *do* want to modify something within a `const` member function (ex. some
-some internal data member).
-The way to do this is by declaring the **data member** as
+internal data member).
+The way to do this is by declaring the **data member** as `mutable`.
+Doing so
-`mutable`.
-This allows the data member to be modified even within `const` functions.
+allows the data member to be modified even within `const` functions.

 ## `const` and `auto`

 Because this has bitten me multiple times, I make a note here.
-If you want a constant (or mutable) reference to an object via `auto`, you **must** actually specify that on the declaration.
-So for example:
+If you want a constant (or mutable)
+reference to an object via `auto`, you **must** actually specify that in the declaration.
+For
+example:

 ```cpp
 #include <iostream>